flipnoteman/NfinaMlCommonsTraining/README.md

   bert:dataset
 ```

-This can take upwards of 3-4 hours even with the optimizations we included to the processing script, so ``-d`` is used to have it run in the background.
+This docker image is around 16 gbs in size.
+Once run, this can take upwards of 3-4 hours even with the optimizations we included to the processing script, so ``-d`` is used to have it run in the background.
 This does use an immense amount of resources though, so it may not be optimal to do other things while this is running.

 #### Run benchmark: